Costco In-Stock Alerts: How to Get Restock Notifications for Popular Items

 Large items (playground sets, hot tubs, furniture sets) tend to restock in batch shipments.
 The item might show "Out of Stock" for weeks, then become available for a few days before selling through again.

 Set monitoring to every 2 hours for items you are actively trying to purchase.
-These high-value, low-volume items do not restock frequently, but when they do, the purchase window is short.
-Immediate notification gives you the best chance.
+These high-value, low-volume items do not restock frequently, but when they do, the purchase window is short, so a frequent check schedule gives you the best chance.

 Kirkland Signature Strategy